singhpoo/singhpoo.github.io/README.md

 When I’m not coding, you’ll find me outdoors—whether it's hiking, backpacking, scuba diving, bouldering, or planning my next road trip.
 I have 2 reactive dogs who I love and adore.
 They’re a work in progress, but it’s a rewarding challenge!

 I enjoy connecting with new people and building relationships.
-Recently, I started meditating to stay grounded and combat seasonal blues here in Seattle. 🧘‍♂️

 So if you’re looking for someone who’s passionate about building innovative applications and enjoys a good cup of coffee (or three), let’s connect!

 ---
 ### Recent Projects with LLMs